The Music Environment from the Beginning to the End

 It was an honor for me to be part of this publication on creativity.
 This article is shared with permission of AMI, The Association Montessori Internationale and NAMTA, The North American Montessori Teachers Organization.

 It was published in AMI Journal 2014-2015 Theme Issue: The Montessori Foundations for the Creative Personality.
+This 237-page publication deals with the imagination, self-expression, language, music, the Montessori creative view of childhood, art, and contemporary Montessori research and creativity.

 THE RED COROLLA, MONTESSORI COSMIC EDUCATION (for age 3-6)